lanacee/project-safe-journey/README.md

 # Safe Journey

-Safe Journey was created for people who may encounter discrimination or harassment when travelling, such as members of the LGBTQIA+ community, people of colour and women.
-The app allows users to report their experiences when travelling in other countries.
-Users can rate a country out of 5 for and provide detailed information about their experiences.
+Travel can be amazing and life-changing, but for some people, like members of the LGBTQIA+ community, people of colour and women, it can also mean discrimination and harassment.
+Safe Journey was created so users can share and report their travel experiences.
+Users can give a country a rating out of 5 and a detailed review.
 Sharing this information allows others to be prepared and to make well-informed decisions about where and how they travel.

 [View the app here](#)